 You can make a small claims application any time from when the entitlement was due until 6 years after that time.
-But it’s best you don’t delay making a small claims application.
+It’s best to make a small claims application as soon as possible.
 As time passes, it can become harder for you to contact your employer and gather the required evidence.

 Example: Employee taking a small claim to court

-Breeana applied to the small claims court when she and her employer couldn’t agree she had been underpaid.
-She read our step-by-step guide to applying for small claims and saw that she met the criteria for the small claims court.
+Breeana made a small claims application to the Federal Circuit and Family Court of Australia Court when she and her employer couldn’t agree she had been underpaid.
+She read our Small claims guide for employers and employees and saw that she met the criteria for making a small claims application.
 Breeana thought she needed support so she asked her cousin, who was good with calculations and documents, to help her.

-On the hearing date, her employer (the respondent) didn’t show up to court.
-Breeana, accompanied to court by her cousin, answered the judge’s questions and discussed the evidence.
+On the hearing date, her employer didn’t go to court.
+Breeana was accompanied by her cousin and answered the judge’s questions and discussed the evidence.

 Example: Employer responding to action in the small claims court